ofisette/hpc-intro-plato/_episodes/13-scheduler.md

 scheduler to run the job is called *batch job submission*.

 In this case, the job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.
-The landing pad will have a number of terminal-based text editors installed.
+The cluster offers a number of terminal-based text editors.
 Use whichever you prefer.
 Unsure? `nano` is a pretty good, basic choice.

 ```